 Do you think you might have a DVT?
 Call our DVT & LEG HEALTH HOTLINE 833-687-6887

 Leg swelling (edema) can occur for a variety of reasons and is usually noticed first around the ankles.
 Most swelling is painless and is only appreciated visually or by pushing with a finger over the ankle bone and noticing an impression.
 The most frequent cause of lower leg swelling is vein disease.
 Left untreated, it can develop into lymphedema or progressive skin deterioration leading to a risk of an ulcer.
 If you have leg swelling, the specialists at Vascular Vein centers can diagnose the cause and provide effective treatments.
-They have offices in Orlando, East Orlando, Kissimmee, Lake Mary, The Villages Davenport/Haines City, and Rockledge/Viera, Florida.
+They have offices in Orlando, East Orlando, Kissimmee, Lake Mary, The Villages Davenport/Haines City, Florida.
 Call the Vascular Vein Centers office nearest you or schedule a consultation online today.

 Leg swelling occurs when fluid which should be in the blood vessels, “leaks” out into the surrounding tissue.
 If the valves in veins don’t work and blood isn’t pumped out of the leg as it should, then the pooling of blood in the lower leg creates a pressure that pushes fluid out of the vein and into the tissue.
 There is usually no associated pain but there may be pressure or fullness sensations, possibly an ache later in the day.

 Other medical conditions- heart, kidney, liver- and ankle or soft tissue injury can cause swelling but not nearly as commonly.

 The swelling from poorly functioning veins usually affects both legs but is not usual for one leg to be significantly worse than the other.
 Over time the swelling may progress up the leg.